deusanyjunior/atom-supercopair/README.md

 | Shift-Enter      | Evaluate selection or current line                   |
 | Shift-Command-C  | Clear post window                                    |
 | Command-.        | Panic !
 Stop all music                               |

+You can use Ctrl instead of Command while using Linux or Windows.

 The server control window can be opened anytime evaluating this line: